Who is our Metropolitan?

 Auxiliary Bishops:

-Most Orthodox Churches allow themselves the capacity to appoint
+Most Orthodox Churches allow themselves the capacity to

-own right but only act as directed by their diocesan bishop.
+not govern in their own right but only act as directed by

 Titular Bishops:

-However, generally, titular bishops are auxiliary bishops.
+example.
+However, generally, titular Bishops are Auxiliary

 |